danvk/jpa-boggle/README.md

 This uses only 8 bytes per node.
 Much less than 220!
 There are a few things to note here:

 - We store which letters lead to children using a bit mask.
 We only need 26 bits to do this.
-- We only out the offset from the parent node to its first child.
+- We only store the offset from the parent node to its first child.
 The children are assumed to be contiguous.
 We can ensure this by traversing the inefficient Trie with a BFS.
 - We use `std::popcount` to go from letter to child index.
 This is fast on all platforms, and it's even a hardware operation on x86.
 - We only get 16 bits for the mark.
 To make this work, we have to clear the marks every 65536 Boggle boards.
 This is a trivial cost.